Active ingredients: ofloxacin

-What this medicine is for
+What it is used for

 The treatment of severe bacterial conjunctivitis caused by ofloxacin sensitive organisms in adults.
 INDICATIONS AS APPROVED 2ND DECEMBER 1997: Ocuflox eye drops are indicated for the treatment of corneal ulcers (bacterial keratitis) and severe bacterial conjunctivitis caused by ofloxacin-sensitive organisms.

 Clear, pale to light yellow-green solution practically free from particulate matter.

 This medicine was verified as being available on the PBS (Pharmaceutical Benefits Scheme) on March 1, 2021.
 To learn more about this subsidy, visit the Pharmaceutical Benefits Scheme (PBS) website.